cloudfoundry-community-attic/bosh-solo/README.md

 sm ext install bosh-solo git://github.com/drnic/bosh-solo.git
 ```

-Create a `Vagrantfile` into your BOSH release.
+Create a `Vagrantfile` into your BOSH release and launch Vagrant.
+If you haven't used Vagrant to download the `lucid64` box before it will be automatically downloaded.

 ```
+gem install vagrant
 sm bosh-solo vagrantfile
+vagrant up
 ```

 ### Remote VM usage